Ken Ono: Early life and education

-Ono was born on March 20, 1968 in Philadelphia, Pennsylvania.
+Ono was born on March 20, 1968, in Philadelphia, Pennsylvania.
 He is the son of mathematician Takashi Ono, who emigrated from Japan to the United States after World War II.
-His older brother, immunologist and university president Santa J. Ono, was born while Takashi Ono was in Canada working at the University of British Columbia, but by the time Ken Ono was born the family had returned to the US for a position at the University of Pennsylvania.
-In the 1980s, Ono attended Towson High School, but he dropped out.
+Ono was born in the United States as his father returned to the United States from the University of British Columbia in Canada for a position at the University of Pennsylvania.

+In the 1980s, Ono attended Towson High School, but dropped out.
 He later enrolled at the University of Chicago without a high school diploma.
 There he raced bicycles, and he was a member of the Pepsi–Miyata Cycling Team.

 He received his BA from the University of Chicago in 1989, where he was a member of the Psi Upsilon fraternity.
-He earned his PhD in 1993 at UCLA where his advisor was Basil Gordon.
-Initially he planned to study medicine, but later switched to mathematics.
+He earned his PhD in 1993 from the University of California, Los Angeles, where his advisor was Basil Gordon.
+Initially, he planned to study medicine, but later switched to mathematics.
 He attributes his interest in mathematics to his father.

 Career

 Ono worked as an instructor at Woodbury University from 1991 to 1993, as a visiting assistant professor at the University of Georgia from 1993 to 1994, and as a visiting assistant professor at the University of Illinois at Urbana-Champaign from 1994 to 1995.
 He was a member of the Institute for Advanced Study from 1995 to 1997.

 Ono worked at Pennsylvania State University from 1997 to 2000 as an assistant professor and then as the Louis A. Martarano Professor of Mathematics.
 He moved to the University of Wisconsin-Madison as an associate professor in 1999, and later became the Solle P. and Margaret Manasse Professor of Letters and Science from 2004 to 2011 and as the Hilldale Professor of Mathematics from 2008 to 2011.
 He was the Candler Professor of Mathematics at Emory University from 2010 to 2019.
-In 2019, Ono became the Thomas Jefferson Professor of Mathematics at the University of Virginia, and in Fall 2021 he was named the Marvin Rosenblum Professor of Mathematics and the chairman of the Department of Mathematics.
-He ended his term as chairman in Fall 2022 to become the STEM Advisor to the Provost at the University of Virginia.
+In 2019, Ono became the Thomas Jefferson Professor of Mathematics at the University of Virginia, where he was named the Marvin Rosenblum Professor of Mathematics and the chair of the Department of Mathematics in fall 2021.
+He ended his term as chair in Fall 2022 to become the STEM Advisor to the Provost at the University of Virginia.

 Ono was the Vice President of the American Mathematical Society from 2018 to 2021.
 He is serving as the section chair for mathematics at the American Association for the Advancement of Science from 2020 to 2023.

 Research

-Integer partitions

-In 2000, Ono derived a theory of Ramanujan congruences for the partition function with all prime moduli greater than 3.
+In 2000, Ono derived a theory of Ramanujan's congruences for the partition function with all prime moduli greater than 3.
 His paper was published in the Annals of Mathematics.
 In a joint work with Jan Bruinier, Ono discovered a finite algebraic formula for computing partition numbers.